The Québec maritime Blog

 When travelling by motorcycle, you’re bound to meet friendly people every day.
 For example, motorcyclists often gather on fishing wharves to chat and share ideas about where to go next.
 Lighthouses are also great places to rest along your journey.
 Located in beautiful settings, they add charm to the red sandstone cliffs that are so characteristic of the Islands.
 Another excellent occasion to meet the locals and have fun is to participate in festivals and events such as a sand castle contest, country western festival, lobster festival, Acadian festival, etc.

 While exploring the archipelago, you will also have the opportunity to admire the works of various local artisans, including sand art at Artisans du Sable, sculptures and paintings at Galerie d’Art La Baraque, glass art at La Méduse, and pottery and glassware at Créations Nancy.
-Several studios and boutiques are located in the La Grave historical site, along with restaurants, cafés and museums.
+Several studios and boutiques are located in the La Grave heritage site, along with restaurants, cafés and museums.
 Be sure to spend some time strolling through this unique site.

 Nearby, you’ll find the Islands’ motorcycle club, which has been in operation for over 20 years.
 Members in good standing have access to the club at all times and can invite visitors to local activities for motorcyclists, including socials, rallies, fundraising rides and more.

 All this riding will make you hungry!
 Here are a few places I recommend you stop for a bite to eat: Deker Boy (in Fatima), Four à Pain (in Havre-Aubert).
 All offer great food and great service.
 Be sure to also visit the À l’Abri de la Tempête microbrewery to sample their craft beers.
 A more complete list of places to eat can be found on the Tourisme Îles de la Madeleine website.

 In terms of where to stay, keep in mind that you’ll need to make reservations well in advance.
 The Îles de la Madeleine are a popular tourist destination, so rooms disappear quickly.
 Again, visit the Tourisme Îles de la Madeleine website to find accommodations that suit your needs.